5. Cut off contact with the birth mom’s family.

 Even if you don’t have contact with your child’s extended family, find ways to embrace his or her culture and history.
 Although a lot of this article focuses on what adoptive parents can do to strengthen a relationship in an open adoption, this applies to situations across the adoption community, from foster care to international adoption.
 Whether it be cute traditions like wearing green on St. Patrick’s Day or learning different types of Persian dishes, there are lots of ways to embrace your child’s differences and add a little spunk to your own household.

 Blended culture households are amazing things, especially in the adoption community.
 Take time to embrace it instead of just assimilating a child into your own culture.
-Not only will your child learn more about what makes them special, you get a crash course in different cultures!
+Not only will your child learn more about what makes them special, but you also get a crash course in different cultures!

 What a fun way to create new traditions.